jupyter-lsp/jupyterlab-lsp/README.md

 - ignoring E703 allows terminating semicolon (useful for matplotlib plots),
 - the maximal allowed line length is increased to 120.

+After changing the configuration you may need to restart the JupyterLab, and please be advised that the errors in configuration may prevent the servers from functioning properly.

-Again, please do check the pycodestyle documentation for specific error codes, and check configuration of other feature providers and language servers as needed.
+Again, please do check the pycodestyle documentation for specific error codes, and check the configuration of other feature providers and language servers as needed.

 ## Acknowledgements